jsalignon/cactus/docs/1_Intro/Quick_start.md

 cat .command.sh
 ```

-Then one can run each command and try to find the error.
+Then each command can be run to try to find the error.

 >**_Note_:** The first row of the *.command.sh* file indicates if the script should be run in bash or in R.